01. What is Strata?

 A lot can be either a unit, town house, garage which gives the rights of ownership to either an individual or company, however does not include any structural cubic space.

 Common property is that part of a Strata Scheme that is owned by everybody, not any one individual.
 Technically it is defined as “so much of a parcel as from time to time is not comprised in any lot.”
 The ‘parcel’ is the land (i.e. the lots and common property combined) on which the strata scheme is based.
 It therefore follows that anything that is not part of a lot is part of the common property.
 The strata plan (together with any strata plan of subdivision or strata plan of consolidation) is an essential tool to identify the common property.

-An Executive Committee is formed by persons who have been nominated and elected by the owners of an Owners Corporation to administer the Strata Scheme.
+A Committee is formed by persons who have been nominated and elected by the owners of an Owners Corporation to administer the Strata Scheme or community association

 05. What are By Laws?

 These are a set of rules that all occupiers living in a Strata Scheme must abide by and have been registered at the time the Strata Scheme is registered.
 By-laws can be added, repealed and amended at a general meeting.

 Under the Strata Schemes Management Act, it is required that the Owners Corporation determines the amount that will be raised in the year for the general running of the scheme.
 This amount includes expenses required for the upkeep and maintenance of common property and is paid by the owners to the Owners Corporation.
 This is known as a levy and is determined at the Annual General Meeting.Levies are calculated according to the unit entitlement of each lot.
 All monies raised are held in a trust account by the agent on behalf of the Owners Corporation.

 07. Difference between the Administrative Fund and CWF Fund?

 Administrative Fund: This fund is used for the day-to-day expenses relating to common property; e.g. payment for insurance and common property repairs.